kubevirt/kubevirt-tutorial/labs/lab6/lab6.md

 virtctl console vm1
 ```

+You can disconnect from the virtual machine console by typing: `ctrl+]` but don't do it yet

 ### Communication Between Application and Virtual Machine

 While in the console of the `vm1` let's run `curl` to confirm our virtual machine